 Remember to keep an eye on your online accommodation account and your emails.

 Q. Can I view the room offered to me before I accept the offer

 A. For a physical viewing, please contact Unite Students directly.
 You may be shown a similar room to the one allocated if yours is unavailable.
-You can look at our accommodation via virtual tours in James Watt, William Murdoch and Mary Sturge.
+You can look at our accommodation via virtual tours in James Watt and William Murdoch.

 Q. Do I have to pay a deposit?